NadimGhaznavi/ai/pages/ai-snake-game.md

 The AI Snake Game has an AI controlling the snake.
 At the beginning of the game the AI is pretty terrible, but after about twenty-five games it has a length of eight and after a couple hundred or more games it can achieve scores of forty or more!

+Please note that I am still actively tinkering with this project, so the command line switches may be slightly different (usually more of them) than documented on this page.

 # My Motivation
 It is clear to me that the *next new thing* is Artificial Intelligence.
 It's amazing how quickly it is pervading society!
 AI assistants, AI generated content writing, images and film.
 Self driving cars, movie recomendations and market analysis.